AlanMelendez/SignalsImplementation-AngularV19/README.md

 To use a computed signal in Angular, we need to create a signal that depends on other signals.
 We can then use this signal in our component to display the computed value in the view.

+An a Computed Signal is only updated when the signals it depends on change therefore the computed signal is just READ-ONLY.

 **Syntax:**
 ```typescript
 mySignal1 = signal(2);